RevenyouIO/Bots-Lab/README.md

 # Bot-Backtesting
 Open Source Backtesting Tool.
+With this tool you can test your bot with historical data to see how it performs.
+The results will be compared against the benchmark.
+See botsjabloon.py and config_test.py for more information.

 ## Download Python 3
 For this project Python 3 is needed.
 Mac users take note: Python is allready installed